Netanyahu asks Teva Pharm to minimize job loss in Israel

-Israel-based Teva, the world’s largest generic drugmaker, is due to unveil a major restructuring on Thursday to help pay off its debt.
+Israel-based Teva (TEVA.N), the world’s largest generic drugmaker, is due to unveil a major restructuring on Thursday to help pay off its debt.

 Netanyahu in a statement said he requested from CEO Kare Schultz to “maintain the identity of Teva as an Israeli company,” and Schultz promised to do so.